outofambit/easy-neopixels/README.md

 You must install [Adafruit_NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel) to use this library!

+## Examples

+see `examples/` for a collection of arduino sketches that use this library

 ## Advanced Users

-You probably don't want to use this, but if you do: be aware the library just *pollutes the global namespace* with a variable and a few functions.
+You probably don't want to use this library, but if you do: be aware the library just *pollutes the global namespace* with a variable and a few functions.